bolablg/bolablg/README.md

 ---

-> _“I believe data is a catalyst for growth and innovation—let’s unlock its full potential together!”_
+> _“I believe data and technology are catalysts for growth and innovation—let’s unlock its full potential together!”_

 ---